 Preston was surveyed in 1685 and its streets and property frontages carefully delineated.
 The survey provided considerable information about the townscape at that time.
 What it did not provide was any information about the fields, moor and marsh occupying the wide area of the town between its urban core and its borough boundaries.
 This gap was filled by a plan of 1774 on which the fields are numbered and named.
 In addition there is a survey or index to the plan which relates those numbers to the owners of the land, together with the acreage of each plot and its value.

-The plan has been attributed to the Leyland land surveyor George Lang (full details of Lang’s survey can be found here and an analysis of the information contained in the survey can be found here).
+The plan has been attributed to the Leyland land surveyor George Lang (More inormation: full details of Lang’s survey and an analysis of the information contained in the survey).
 The 1685 survey was casually, and almost certainly wrongly, attributed to the Preston antiquarian Richard Kuerden on the basis of no reasonable evidence.
 There is a stronger case for accepting the Lang attribution, but one source attributes the survey to both Lang and Porter (presumably Robert, an 18th-century local surveyor).

 The first reference to the Lang plan by Preston historians is found in Hardwick’s history of the town in 1857 in which he relates that, ‘A map of the township of Preston was executed by George Lang, a local surveyor of some repute, in 1774.
 It is at present in the possession of Mr Philip Park, treasurer to the corporation.’
 He includes a copy of the central part of the plan.
 The next reference comes in Hewitson’s history of the town of 1883, where a central portion of the plan is again reproduced and again described as being by George Lang.